Join XR Cambridge

 Why do people use nicknames in the chat?

-- Many people use their own names but it is recommended to use a nickname if you don’t participate in direct actions.
+- Many people use their own names but it is recommended to use a nickname (or "alias"), particularly if you participate in direct actions, although you may want to consider it even if you don't currently.
 This is an important aspect of ensuring individuals are not identifiable as ‘organisers’ or ‘leaders’, as this has legal implications.

-- It can be hard to keep up as people often change their nickname if they think their identity has been revealed.
+- It can be hard to keep up as people often change their alias if they think their identity has been revealed.